 9. Blend fat into coffee or tea

-Melting butter or coconut oil into coffee or tea is quick and easy.
+Adding coconut oil or melting butter into coffee or tea is quick and easy.
 Pouring in heavy whipping cream works, too.
 This warm and comforting shot of fat can replace breakfast, stave off hunger between meals, or substitute for dessert if you aren’t quite full.

 10. Consider a fat bomb for dessert